DOS: Directional Object Separation in Text Embeddings for Multi-Object Image Generation: Experiments

 To demonstrate the time efficiency of our method, we compare the inference times of various SDXL-based methods.
 As shown in Table~\ref{tab:comp-cost-horizontal}, text embedding modification methods, including TEBOpt and our method, exhibit inference times similar to the baseline model, indicating minimal time overhead for modifying text embeddings.
 In contrast, latent modification methods A\&E and CONFORM require approximately 4-5 times more computational time than the baseline, due to the iterative gradient updates during image generation.
 This highlights that our method offers both an efficient and effective solution to the challenges of multi-object generation.

 \paragraph{Ablation on text embedding types.} Our method applies DOS updates to three types of CLIP text embeddings: semantic token embeddings corresponding to object nouns, EOT embeddings, and pooled embeddings.
 In Table~\ref{tab:separating_vectors}, we ablate the type of embeddings to which DOS is applied.
 The results show that applying DOS to either the semantic token embeddings or the EOT/pooled embeddings leads to notable improvements in SR, while MR is more significantly reduced when DOS is applied to EOT/pooled embeddings.
-This is likely because EOT and pooled embeddings tend to capture the overall semantics of the prompt~\cite{zhuang2024magnet, wu2024relation}, influencing the overall spatial structure of the generated images when modified.
-Finally, applying DOS to all three types of embeddings results in the best performance on both SR and MR. Qualitative examples for this ablation study is shown in Figure~\ref{fig:ablation_qualitative} of Appendix~\ref{sec:appendix_qualitative_ablation_on_text_embedding_types}.
+This is likely because EOT and pooled embeddings tend to capture the overall semantics of the prompt~\cite{wu2024relation}, influencing the overall spatial structure of the generated images when modified.
+Finally, applying DOS to all three types of embeddings results in the best performance on both SR and MR. Qualitative examples for this ablation study are shown in Figure~\ref{fig:ablation_qualitative} of Appendix~\ref{sec:appendix_qualitative_ablation_on_text_embedding_types}.

 \paragraph{Ablation on adaptive strengths.} To examine the effect of the adaptive strengths defined in Eq.~\ref{eqn:adaptive strength}, we perform an ablation by setting all adaptive strengths to a fixed value of 0.5.
 The results, shown in Table~\ref{tab:strength-comparison}, indicate that using the fixed strength for all separation vectors already leads to substantial performance improvements compared to the baseline.
 This suggests that the modification directions specified by the separation vectors are effective on its own, even without adaptive strength modulation.
 However, applying adaptive strength results in even better performance, indicating that modulating the strength of separation differently for each object pair further enhances image generation with multiple objects.
+An additional ablation study is provided in Table~\ref{tab:appendix_sensitivity_adaptive_strength} of Appendix~\ref{sec:appendix_sensitivity_ablation}, examining sensitivity to predefined words and phrases used to compute adaptive strengths.